Storms and Saguaros Workshops

 The itinerary is being kept flexible to account for weather and current conditions.
 This is a storm chasing workshop, so we're focused on capturing the most dramatic storms wherever they may be.
 This itinerary is only meant to give you an idea of what we could be doing each day.

-- Day 1 (Jul 25): Meet at 1PM for a mandatory orientation session in Tucson, AZ.
+- Day 1: Meet at 1PM for a mandatory orientation session in Tucson, AZ.
 We'll go over many techniques for photographing storms and how we forecast and plan for the weather.
-After we're done, we notice a cell of storms east of town.
+After we're done, we notice a cell of storms west of town.
 We find some nice saguaros and capture daytime lightning shots along with a dramatic sunset.

-- Day 2 (Jul 26): We meet back up mid-morning for a post-processing session.
+- Day 2: We meet back up mid-morning for a post-processing session.
 After lunch, the wind patterns are indicative of a dust storm to the northwest.
 We hurry out there and photograph some intense haboob activity.
-We stay out until nearly 2AM since the lightning keeps on coming!
+We stay out until nearly midnight since the lightning keeps on coming!

 We timed this workshop for the best chance of monsoon storms and dramatic clouds.
-However, we can't control the weather but we'll certainly make the best at what Mother Nature throws at us.
-If skies are clear, then we'll focus on landscape photography and the Milky Way.
-The dates fall when we won't have moon interference during the best Milky Way hours.
+We can't control the weather, but will certainly make the best of what Mother Nature throws at us.
+If the storms aren't as active, we'll focus more on landscape and night photography.

 You may experience many different kinds of weather in July and August.
 Expect very hot temperatures, especially in the afternoon.
-But if storms come in, it can be very wet with milder temperatures.
-Make sure you bring good rain gear and waterproof covers for your camera.
-See the gear list further down for specific recommendations.
+If storms come in, lots of rain can fall and the temperatures will cool dramatically.
+See the gear list further down for specific recommendations on what to bring.

 Capturing daytime lightning requires a lightning trigger that is specific to your camera.
 The trigger is not needed for shooting lightning at dusk or at night.
-Do know that you get what you pay for in lightning triggers.
-Cheap triggers will usually deliver poor results.
+With lightning triggers, you get what you pay for.
+Cheap triggers will almost always deliver poor results.
+Please see our recommendations in the Gear Section below.

-- 4-Day Intensive Photo Workshop with 2 Instructors.
+- 5-Day Intensive Photo Workshop with 2 Pro Instructors.

 - All ground transportation and photography guiding.